Tony Smith with family, ca. 1914

 1943–45

-In 1943, moves from New York to Los Angeles with actress and opera singer Jane Lawrence (née Jane Brotherton); they marry on September 25 of that year in Santa Monica, with Tennessee Williams as the only witness.
+In 1943, moves from New York to Los Angeles with Jane Lawrence (née Jane Brotherton); they marry on September 25 of that year in Santa Monica, with Tennessee Williams as the only witness.
 They live in a storefront loft in Hollywood at 1652 North Harvard Boulevard.
-Meets photographer Edmund Teske.

 Between 1943 and the summer of 1945, writes The Pattern of Organic Life in America, in which he develops philosophical ideas and personal iconography central to future work.

-Moves to New York City in the fall, and eventually settles at 51 West 16th Street.
+The Smiths move to New York City in the fall and eventually settle at 51 West 16th Street.

 1946–50

-Begins teaching art to children at Hartley House, a settlement house in Manhattan (1946-52); also teaches at NYU School of Education (1946-50).
+Begins teaching art to children at Hartley House, a settlement house in Manhattan (1946-52).
+Also teaches at New York University Graduate School of Education (1946-51), including the class, Visual Arts in Contemporary Culture.

-Becomes close friends with Abstract Expressionist artists, including Mark Rothko, Jackson Pollock, Barnett Newman, Clyfford Still, and Theodoros Stamos.
+Becomes close friends with Abstract Expressionist artists, including Barnett Newman, Jackson Pollock, Mark Rothko, Theodoros Stamos, and Clyfford Still.

 1951–52